6 ways a smart home can save you energy

 6. Get out of the standby habit with smart plugs

-According to the Energy Savings Trust, you can save about £35 per year 5 by not leaving your appliances in standby mode when you’re not using them.
+According to the Energy Savings Trust, you can save a few pounds a month by not leaving your appliances in standby mode when you’re not using them.
 Most can be switched off at the wall without issue (although check your satellite or digital TV recorder instructions, they may need to be left on to keep track of what you want to record).

 But if it’s a faff to reach the plug each night, standby mode is often the much easier option.
 The Hive Plug allows you to switch appliances off at the wall with just a quick tap of the app – no more contortions to the back of the cupboard or behind the sofa to get to it!